+- Spatial closures

+- MPAs

-- Spatial closures - MPAs - Areas associated with previous non-compliance - Illegal gear being deployed or discarded - Locating discarded shellfish, fish and gear - Provide additional evidence to support VMS data
+- Areas associated with previous non-compliance

+- Illegal gear being deployed or discarded

+- · Locating discarded shellfish, fish and gear

+- Provide additional evidence to support VMS data

-• Monitoring of IFCA Codes of Practice
+- Monitoring of IFCA Codes of Practice

-Officers will need to continue to familiarise and develop themselves with drone operations, further training will take place accruing flying time.
-In April 2024 the CET are upgrading some of the hardware to further its operations in more inclement whether giving the team a wider operating envelope.
-The CET will also explore and develop Southern IFCAs "at sea" drone operations collaborating with partners and increasing our drone capabilities in offshore operations.
+Officers will need to continue to familiarise and develop themselves with drone operations, further training for additional pilots is anticipated in 2025/26.
+In April 2025 the CET are upgrading some of the hardware to further its operations anticipating risk associated with inter tidal patrol work and to assist with on-going compliance issues within closure areas, The CET will continue to develop its "at sea" drone operations collaborating with partners and increasing our drone capabilities in offshore operations.